Learn about self-isolation and self-monitoring for Fraser Health staff and medical staff

 Do I need to self-isolate after travel within Canada?

-However, staff and medical staff arriving in or returning to British Columbia from other provinces are recommended to wear a surgical or procedure mask while at work and self-monitor for symptoms for 14 days upon return.
+It is recommended that staff and medical staff arriving in or returning to B.C. from other provinces wear a surgical or procedure mask while at work and self-monitor for symptoms for 14 days upon return.

 Do I need to self-isolate after travel outside of Canada?

-Travel outside of Canada is subject to the federal government’s Quarantine Act, as well as the BC Provincial Health Officer’s self-isolation order.
-Upon entering British Columbia following international travel, including from the United States, staff and medical staff are required by law to self-isolate for 14 days and to have a supporting self-isolation plan in place.
+Travel outside of Canada is subject to the federal government’s Quarantine Act.
+Staff and medical staff are required by law to self-isolate for 14 days and have a supporting self-isolation plan in place when entering B.C. following international travel, including from the United States.

 Are there exceptions to the Quarantine Act if I’m an essential worker?

-All Fraser Health staff and medical staff returning from out of country who want to return to work before the 14-day self-isolation period is completed must obtain appropriate permission prior to travel.
+Appropriate permission prior to travel through the federal quarantine program must be obtained by all Fraser Health staff and medical staff returning from out of the country, should they want to return to work before the 14-day self-isolation period is completed.
+Staff should contact Canada Border Services Agency for more information.

-Staff who reside in other countries and who commute regularly to British Columbia to provide essential health care services as approved by a Site Medical Director or Executive Director may be granted a letter to facilitate crossing the border, but quarantine decisions are at the discretion of the border services officer.
+There are limited exemptions to the federal quarantine restriction including staff who reside in other countries and commute regularly to B.C. to provide essential health care services as approved by a site medical director or executive director.
+These employees may be granted a letter to facilitate crossing the border, but quarantine decisions are at the discretion of the border services officer.

 Will I be compensated if I have to self-isolate under the Quarantine Act?